Vaccinate — or say goodbye to your studies

 “Universities are not exempt from respecting the constitution and as such cannot force our members and workers to vaccinate,” Nkolonzi said.

 Staff and students who are not vaccinated or are unable to produce a negative test result less than a week old will not be allowed into the University of the Free State from February.
-That follows similar announcements by the universities of Rhodes, Johannesburg, Stellenbosch, Wits, UWC, Pretoria and UCT.

-We encourage all students to vaccinate and we want to encourage all institutions to run vaccine campaigns and to introduce incentivesSaus president Yandisa Ndzoyiya
+The universities of Rhodes, Johannesburg (UJ), Wits and the Western Cape have announced mandatory vaccinations for staff and students.

 University of the Free State students who refuse to vaccinate on religious grounds must provide a “plausible” motivation from a religious leader.